isomerpages/ncss-ssi/_training/02-cross-sector.md

 ### **News and Articles**

 Continue receiving Cross Sector news and articles through GatherHere.
-Subscribe to GatherHere by writing to:  <techservices1@gatherhere.sg>.
+If you are interested to join GatherHere, you can drop us an email by [clicking here](mailto:techservices1@gatherhere.sg).

 ### **Subscribe to SSI’s Cross Sector Mailing List**